Josverl/Connect-O365/README.md

 &gt;`Connect-O365 -Install`

 The install option will determine the modules to install.
-The exact modules to install are stored in a psd1 document that is stored on Github.
+The exact modules to install are stored in a .psd1 restricted langage document that is stored on Github.
 Currently this contains the following modules :

 -   Microsoft Online Services Sign-In Assistant for IT Professionals